HarryDuncan/X-ttt/README.md

 6. Error handling on play against humans.
     - If connecting to another human isn't working/connecting the status message just stays connecting.
 I have changed it to try 5 times then if it fails an error message will be displayed

+7. Fixed image routing.
+    - The header and footer images were not displaying correctly when I downloaded this project.
+I changed the configs and the urls to the image files